Skip to main content

 Written by Kristin Driver

 Is your cat itching like mad?
 Have you noticed your typically cute kitty is experiencing hair loss, looking patchy or has been leaving clumps of fur everywhere?
-Maybe you've seen Fluffy licking themself constantly or sneezing, coughing or wheezing.
+Maybe you've seen your cat licking themself constantly or sneezing, coughing or wheezing.

 Like humans, cats can have allergic reactions that create uncomfortable or painful symptoms.
 And like humans, getting expert medical advice (from your veterinarian in this case) is the best way to get your feline friend feeling better.